• less than12 metres

-• with propulsion power that is unlimited for an outboard engine or <500 kW for an inboard engine
+• with any outboard or <500 kW for an inboard engine

 • that is in inshore waters or designated waters